malfattti/garden/Nation-state, transnationalism, and language.md

 - **Implications of this complexity**
 	- **Language and citizenship**
 		- migration leads to liguistic diversity and thus to different valuations of the codes and varieties
+		- if left unchecked these can lead to discrimination, segregation, etc
+		- therefore language policy decisions need to interfere in this process so that national unit